Society

 Employment of people with disabilities

-The Shimamura Group continues to employ people with disabilities with the aim of realizing a diverse society.
+The Shimamura Group continues to employ people with disabilities as part of its efforts to realize a diverse society.

 Examples of awards from prefectures